nvi-inc/fs-vgos/fs-vgos.md

 > **EH:** Maybe put into a script, or something, to minimize typing?
 > As it is, it is definitely too much typing
+>*AB:* I agree, though easy for me to say as I know nothing about bash.
+> The only variables should be scan name, group#, and server at Haystack

 Remove the module for shipping
 ------------------------------